 Emma gained her Masters in Osteopathy from the European School of Osteopathy in 2011.
 She is registered with the General Osteopathic Council, and is also a member of the Institute of Osteopathy.

 From 2015 she worked as part of the clinical team at the Osteopathic Centre for Children, and recently gained her postgraduate Diploma in Paediatric Osteopathy.

 She was inspired to become an osteopath early in life, after her parents decided on osteopathy as the treatment of choice for their family.
 She believes passionately that osteopathy can help people of any age, and is continually enhancing her expertise to allow her to offer the best possible care for every family she treats.

 She has experience of working in a variety of specialized clinics, treating sports and occupational injuries, babies and children, expectant mothers, and older patients.

-Although osteopathy is commonly thought of as a treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, focusing her treatments around both the area causing problems, and the way the rest of the body functions.
-She feels passionately that osteopathy can help any age of person and continually enhances her skills to allow her to offer the best care for the families she treats.
+Although osteopathy is commonly thought of as treatment for back and other musculoskeletal pain, Emma uses it to benefit a wide range of different conditions, focusing her treatments around both the area causing problems, and the way the rest of the body functions.

-Emma often uses gentle, cranial techniques within her treatments, but also uses a variety of other approaches, including, visceral and structural techniques, as well as suggesting exercises for the patient to do at home.
+Emma often uses a gentle, cranial technique within her treatments, alongside a variety of other approaches, including visceral and structural techniques, and if appropriate, suggesting exercises for the patient to do at home.